glenndehaan/unifi-voucher-site/README.md

       KIOSK_VOUCHER_TYPES: '480,1,,,;'
       # Enable/disable the requirement for a guest to enter their name before generating a voucher
       KIOSK_NAME_REQUIRED: 'false'
+      # Enable/disable the email voucher button (Requires SMTP to be setup)
+      KIOSK_EMAIL: 'false'
       # Enable/disable a printer for Kiosk Vouchers (this automatically prints vouchers), currently supported: escpos ip (Example: 192.168.1.10)
       KIOSK_PRINTER: ''
       # Enable/disable an override to redirect to the Kiosk on the / url (Also enables a link from the Kiosk back to the Admin UI)